Sentence Improvement

 Correct Option: B

-Hence, laughing is the right usage.
+Hence, to be there is the right usage.